PATIAT/west-mill-cottage/TESTING.md

 * As a returning tenant, I would like see genuine reviews from other people and families that have stayed at the holiday cottage.

-  - Although this is thought to be a useful feature of a website of this type, the development journey has determined that this type of content would be best suited to a post-launch update and this user story has therefore been added to the list of potential future features.
+  - Although this is thought to be a useful feature of a website of this type, it is beyond the scope of this project and this user story has therefore been added to the list of potential future features.

 * As a returning tenant, I would like to know if there are any upcoming events in the local area that I could attend on my visit.